 In the table above, the entry for x on line 1 indicates the different abstract values produced for the true and false conditions of the branch.
 We use the false condition (x is nonzero) in analyzing instruction 2.
 Execution proceeds through instruction 3, at which point we jump to instruction 6.
-The entries for lines 4 and 5 are blank because we have not analyzed a path through the program that executes this line.
+We have not yet analyzed a path through lines 4 and 5.